maelh/radio-frequency-prototype-boards/README.md

 I haven't sent the standard design to a PCB manufacturer yet.
 Let me know if there are any issues in manufacturability and what instructions you followed to be successful.

+### DFM (Design for manufacturability) analysis

+To review production files received from fabs such as PCBpartner or JLCPCB, you can use [iPCB-DFM](https://www.pcbpartner.com/iPCB-DFM).
+Given the screenshots I received it seems to be the same software that JLCPCB uses for reviewing.

 ## Recommended lead-free solder

 After trying various lead-free solders, I can recommend Sn100Ni+ as a well flowing solder making nice shiny joints.